-I have already explored three of the four Combine Shape commands in PowerPoint: Combine, Intersect, and Subtract -- and now I show you how you can use Union, the fourth and the last command of this quartet.
-In this tutorial, I'll show you how you can take two or more shapes and unite them.
-For example, I surrounded a circle with several stars over a donut shape as shown towards the left of Figure 1.
-With these shapes selected, I could use the Shape Union command that I explain later in this tutorial to create a united shape as shown towards the right in Figure 1.
+We have already explored three of the four Combine Shape commands in PowerPoint: Combine, Intersect, and Subtract—and now we show you how you can use Union, the fourth and the last command of this quartet.
+In this tutorial, we'll show you how you can take two or more shapes and unite them.
+For example, we surrounded a circle with several stars over a donut shape as shown towards the left of Figure 1.
+With these shapes selected, we could use the Shape Union command that we explain later in this tutorial to create a united shape as shown towards the right in Figure 1.

 Figure 1: Sample showing use of the Shape Union command